 - Bluetooth Connection Information

 This is also a very important permission.
-We make two types of smart thermometer: the Kinsa Smart Stick which connects to the headphone jack, and the Kinsa Smart Ear, which instead of using the headphone jack, connects to your phone via a wireless Bluetooth connection.
-Without this permission, the Kinsa Smart Ear will not be able to synchronize temperature readings with the Kinsa app.
+We make two types of smart Bluetooth thermometers: the Kinsa Smart Ear and the Kinsa QuickCare.
+Each connects to your phone through a wireless Bluetooth connection.
+Without this permission, neither the Smart Ear nor QuickCare would be able to synchronize temperature readings with the Kinsa app.

-While not all of these permissions are necessary to simply take a temperature, they are all necessary if you were to use all the features inside the Kinsa app.
+While not all of these permissions are necessary to simply take a temperature, they are all necessary if you were to use all the features of the Kinsa app.